echobom/UERANSIM-wiki/Development-Guideline.md

 3. Select the root folder of UERANSIM and hit OK
 4. Clion will ask you if you want to import the project as `CMake` or `makefile`.
 Select **CMake**.
 5. Click `Build/Build Project` from the top menu.

+---

+### Build and Compile

+Build instructions in [Installation Wiki](https://github.com/aligungr/UERANSIM/wiki/Installation) is **not** required for developers.
+You should be able to build normally inside of Clion C++ IDE.
+You can also build in Debug mode, and/or utilize the debugger.

+---

 ### 3GPP Specifications